Sean-O-99/SoftwareTechAssign/Milestone1/Software Design/Software Design Document.md

 - __Remove Button__ - Removes an item from the recipe.
 Uses an X symbol for intuitive understanding.
 Positioned next to the item it should remove.
 - __Quantity__ - Allows the user to specify the amount of the associated food to calculate the nutrients for as the dataset lists quantities per 100g so amounts need to be adjusted for more realistic recipes.
 - __Imported Food Item__ - Displays the nutrient information for the associated food as a general reference to the user.
 Presented in a recognisable format from the previous search view.

+### 4.3 General UI Considerations
+Tab Limitations:

+- Users can have up to two additional tabs open at any time:
+- One Recipe Builder Tab (to manage an active recipe).
+- One Nutrition Breakdown Tab (for graphical information on the last viewed food item).
+- If the user requests a new graphical breakdown, it will replace the current Nutrition Breakdown Tab, ensuring only one graphical summary is viewable at a time.

+Handling Recipe Creation:

+- If a user attempts to add an item to a recipe and no recipe tab is open, the system will prompt the user to create a new recipe (similar to manually starting a new recipe).
+- The user will be asked to name their recipe before the Recipe Builder Tab opens, keeping the flow intuitive.

+Feedback and Error Display:

+- Errors (e.g., "invalid input" or "no foods added") and user actions (e.g., "food added to recipe") will be handled in a clear, consistent region of the UI.
+Errors should be visually distinct (e.g., red for errors, green for success).